-2. Create a feature wall of mirrors, gradually extending the space beyond the walls.
+2. Create a feature wall of mirrors, visually extending the space beyond the walls.
 It is always a good idea to incorporate storage where possible to ensure space is being maximised to its full potential.
 Storage has been cleverly incorporated within the mirrored wall cabinets of this bathroom, designed by Amberth.
 (Image: Amberth)

 5. Be innovative with your use mirrors to establish a distinctive look that feels bright and spacious.
 One of the most important things to consider when re-designing a small bathroom is whether you want a shower room, or both shower and bath, this changes everything in the planning of your bathroom renovation.
-For more information on small bathrooms design and installations please get in touch and we will be happy to assist you further, drop us an email at email@example.com or head over to our Houzz page where you can explore our projects in more depth.
-(Image: My House Idea).
+For more information on small bathrooms design and installations, please get in touch and we will be happy to assist you further, drop us an email at email@example.com or head over to our Houzz page where you can explore our projects in depth.
+(Image: My House Idea)